 Before the advent of shops as we know them there were three kinds of Workshop, where goods made on the premises were sold: Blacksmith’s, Carpenter’s and Cordwainer’s or Shoemaker’s.
 Langton had two blacksmiths, one in each of the two great manors, and the sites of these workshops were at Anvil Cottage and Forge Cottage.
 The Carpenter’s Shops have all been demolished.
 There were three Cordwainers, but two of their shops have been demolished and the third converted into a tiny dwelling called’ Street Well Cottage’ .

-There are now five shops within the parish: the Post Office Stores in the very centre of the village, which is also a Newsagent’s and which has an Off-Licence; a General Stores at St Michael’s Garage on the A351 Main Road in the valley; a shop within Tom’s Field Road Camping Site; a Pet and Garden Centre at Putlake Adventure Farm; and a farm shop at Wilkswood Farm (just off the A351, opposite Knitson turn) selling cheese and it’s own fresh meat from the farm.
+There are now four shops within the parish: a small general store/newsagent within the Kings Arms Public House in the centre of the village; a General Stores at St Michael’s Garage on the A351 Main Road in the valley; a shop within Tom’s Field Road Camping Site; a Pet and Garden Centre and “Pop-Up” Post Office (Tuesdays 09:00 – Noon) at Putlake Adventure Farm; and a farm shop at Wilkswood Farm (just off the A351, opposite Knitson turn) selling cheese and it’s own fresh meat from the farm.

 There were until recently two Public Houses, which have existed for over 200 years.
 The King’s Arms is still open, and is situated in the village centre, two doors from the Post Office.
 It was originally called The Masons’ Arms, but the name was changed for patriotic reasons in 1803.
 The inn-sign therefore displays the Arms of King George III, who was also Electoral Prince of Hanover.
 The Ship Inn, now closed, stands on the summit of Steps Hill.
 The original Eighteenth century Inn was the low cottage which now leans against the present premises.
 They therefore share a flue.
 A suicide within the older building caused the new building.